SACtoday City Guide Live Banner

 Table of Contents

 Hear that?
-It’s the scintillating sound of Sac’s live music venues beckoning you to a performance you’ll never forget.
+It’s the scintillating sound of Sacramento’s live music venues beckoning you to a performance you’ll never forget.

-The concert scene is truly unmatched in our area — from Golden 1 Center to Ace of Spades, there’s a stage for any type of tune.
-To get to know them all, you must do three things.
+The concert scene is truly unmatched in our area — from G1C to Ace of Spades, there’s a stage for any type of tune.
+Get to know them all with our local guide.

 Arena